Art Therapy - Specialization in Counseling (M.A.)

 - A strong network of connections to organizations providing counseling and art therapy services throughout the region.

 - A commitment to service to the profession.
-Seton Hill M.A. in Art Therapy Program faculty provide supervision, workshops and trainings to art therapists and related professionals and are active in the national art therapy professional association.
+Seton Hill Art Therapy Program faculty provide supervision, workshops and trainings to art therapists and related professionals and are active in the national art therapy professional association.

 Ready to apply?
 Apply online now for free!